caracalla/note-to-self/vm_setup.md

 ## install shit
 as root:
 * `apt-get install sudo vim git build-essential curl tmux`
+    * If it asks for a cdrom, `vi /etc/apt/sources.list` and comment out cdrom lines at the top
 * `update-alternatives --config editor`
 * `vim /etc/sudoers`
     * dear past self: what was I supposed to do here?